digital-shokunin/Hacker-News-Applet/README.md

 ###__Note:__
-Due to [limitations in the GTK Indicator](http://askubuntu.com/questions/16431/putting-an-arbitrary-gtk-widget-into-an-appindicator-indicator) I am unable to implement this in the way I had planned using Python.
-If I ever do Qt I might be able to in C++ similar to Empathy menu.
-But for now, I am stuck with the current implementation.
+Due to [limitations in the GTK Indicator](http://askubuntu.com/questions/16431/putting-an-arbitrary-gtk-widget-into-an-appindicator-indicator) I am unable to implement this in the way I had planned using GTK library.
+However, I have a Qt implementation I am working on, it is located in the [Qt branch](https://github.com/digital-shokunin/Hacker-News-Applet/tree/qt), once I have it to about the same point of functionality I may merge it into the main branch and replace the GTK version.